karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 	start_height: f32,
 }

-// note the #no_nil, if you skip this then the default value of the union is "nil", meaning that no variant is set.
-If you have #no_nil then the first variant listed will be the default
+// Note the #no_nil: if you skip this then
+// the default value of the union is "nil",
+// meaning that no variant is set.
+If you
+// have #no_nil then the first variant
+// listed will be the default.
 Player_State :: union #no_nil {
 	Player_State_Default,
 	Player_State_Dashing,